 Public commitment: Tell friends your fitness goals.
 Public commitment increases follow-through.

 Social media: Share your workouts (if that motivates you).
-Social accountability is powerful.
+Social accountability is powerful for a generation that already shares most of daily life online.

 Workout partner: Find a friend with similar goals.
 Check in with each other daily.